 Many people don’t realize that a bank will release funds to you immediately, but will reclaim those funds if the check is determined to be fake.
 Victims of this scam will deposit the cashier’s check into their account, see that the funds posted, and think everything is okay.
 They then follow the buyer’s instructions and either send back the amount of an overpayment or make a payment to the transportation agent the buyer has selected.
 The transportation company the buyer requests is a fake company set up to accept the funds.
 Weeks later the bank will inform the seller that they deposited a fraudulent check, and reclaim the funds, leaving the seller to pay out of their own pockets anything they gave to the transportation agent or returned to the seller.

 Remember that the scammer is not even interested in getting your car.
 The scammer just wants you to send them some of your money.
 Your car is never at risk.
 Scammers are most often in a country outside the U.S. (despite what they might tell you.)

 Scammers often cannot speak English.
 They often will not communicate with you by phone.
 They will use email exclusively because they want to remain anonymous.

 Only accept a cashiers check or bank check for the correct amount.
 Never send a refund or check from your account.
 Ask to speak to the buyer in person on the phone.
 Use a Bill of Sale to set the terms of the sale.

 Phishing is a scamming technique that’s been around since the beginning of financial institutions.
 In involves getting enough of your personal information to open credit accounts in your name or even gaining direct access to your banking accounts.

-NEW SCAM ALERT: SPEEDING TICKETS
+NEW SCAM: SPEEDING TICKETS